reusable-ui/reusable-ui-monorepo/states/hover-state/README.md

 #### 🧠 Transition Animation Behavior

-The hook manages transitions between `hovered` and `leaved` states using a unified animation flow:
+The hook manages transitions between `hovered` and `unhovered` states using a unified animation flow:

-- If a transition is already in progress, new intent (e.g., switching from hovered to leaved) is deferred until the current animation completes.
+- If a transition is already in progress, new intent (e.g., switching from hovered to unhovered) is deferred until the current animation completes.
 - Once the active animation finishes, the latest intent is resumed and the corresponding transition begins.
 - This ensures animations are never interrupted mid-flight and outdated transitions are discarded.

 #### 🔒 Disabled Behavior
-- **Always leaved when disabled**: Components are forced into a leaved state whenever `disabled` is active, regardless of `hovered` or `computedHover` values.
+- **Always unhovered when disabled**: Components are forced into a unhovered state whenever `disabled` is active, regardless of `hovered` or `computedHover` values.
 - **On re-enable**:
     - **Auto mode (internal hover observer)**: The component immediately re-evaluates based on the current pointer position and containment.
     - **Explicit (`true`/`false`) or external (`computedHover`) modes**: The component resumes following the provided value.